santagoy/san-tagoy-xyz/content/posts/sages.md

 ## Contracting

 For a price, these magical creatures provide their services to you—your will be done.
 Every creature is an individual and requires periodic obeisance for lending their power to you.
+Though they may also require a one time transaction and grant power for a commensurate amount of time.
 They can't manifest fully in the mortal realm outside of their summoning circle unless the area is a place of power.

 All magical creatures require an object or mortal host to persist.
 Wands, amulets, weapons are the frequent choice of many.
 Mortal hosts range from a human sacrifice to even a raven.
 In the case of the former, the person turned corpse becomes the vessel for the creature.